 Over the past 12 months, our clients have continued to be successful with accessing a range of different services and programs including housing, outreach support, medical and allied health services, and access to employment, training and education outcomes, along with the provision of essential services including meals, showers, lockers and laundry facilities.

-In the past year, we have experienced another positive outcome with increased revenue growth and fundraising and we will be relentless in striving for new and improved funding streams into the future to better meet the needs of our client group.
+We have once again experienced another positive outcome with increased revenue growth and fundraising and we will be relentless in striving for new and improved funding streams into the future to better meet the needs of our client group.